National network of depression research centres and anti-stigma efforts will lead to better patient care

 The highly-interactive research will focus on determining the biological and psychosocial determinants of suicide, PTSD and other depression-related issues so that at-risk populations can be identified rapidly and accurately.
 It will also make more diagnostic tools available, which will lead to more effective treatments.
 Clinical trials of innovative pharmacological or cognitive interventions will ensure the results of the research can be translated into clinical practice.

-The $200,000 Continuing Medical Education program will support family physicians and specialists by providing contact based training to combat the stigma that too often accompanies a PTSD diagnosis as well as the tools and resources to best support the needs of the patient presenting with the illness.
+The $200,000 Continuing Medical Education program will support family physicians and specialists to combat the stigma that too often accompanies a mental illness diagnosis.

 Depression costs the Canadian economy an estimated $51 billion annually in costs related to health care, criminal justice, child abuse and neglect, lost income and lost productivity.